 An under-sink reverse osmosis system is trickier to install and requires a higher level of patience.
 For the installation to work properly, you’ll need to follow the instructions closely, use a drill, and install the filtered water faucet at your sink.
 To install the faucet, you’ll drill a hole in your sink.
 Bosch Cobalt Twist Drill Bits are good for drilling clean holes through metal sinks.

 While this may sound complicated, once you finish the installation successfully one time, you’ll already feel like a pro.
 The couple in the video below will give you more confidence and a basic understanding of how to install an under-sink RO system:

 #6 Water Ionizers

-There are both countertop and under-sink versions of water ionizers, with countertop being much easier to install.
+There are both countertop and under-sink versions of water ionizers, with the countertop being much easier to install.
 Similar to a countertop RO system and the APEX countertop filter, all you have to do is install the diverter valve at your sink.